Jayphen/postcss-nested/README.md

      title="Philosopher’s stone, logo of PostCSS"
      src="http://postcss.github.io/postcss/logo-leftp.svg">

-[PostCSS] plugin to unwrap nested rules like how Sass does it.
+[PostCSS] plugin to unwrap nested rules like how Stylis does it (for those migrating from Stylis to PostCSS).

+This fork currently works identically to [the original](https://github.com/postcss/postcss-nested), with a [few small differences](#differences-to-postcss-nested).

 ```css
 .phone {